Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from "Streamlining Form Module Code - Part Six & Seven"

-In the past, we utilized the TextBox Wrapper Class Array to store TextBox instances with Events enabled, allowing us to capture them in memory and execute the associated Event Subroutines.
-Although this Array method served its purpose, it required re-dimensioning the Array space every time and maintaining separate indices for various types of objects, such as Command Buttons, ComboBoxes, ListBoxes, and others.
-Fortunately, there is a more efficient option at our disposal - the Collection Object.
+In the past, we used the TextBox Wrapper Class Array to store TextBox instances with Events enabled, allowing us to capture them in memory and execute their associated Event Subroutines.
+While this Array-based method worked, it required frequent re-dimensioning and the maintenance of separate indices for different object types, such as Command Buttons, ComboBoxes, and ListBoxes.
+Fortunately, there is a more efficient solution—the Collection Object.

 The earlier Article Links are given below: